 Stalls selling independent press books, magazines, art, and books by all of the authors appearing at the festival.
 Come ready to buy!

 There are more competitions and awards for short fiction than there have ever been, from big hitters from The Short Story Award to the BBC National Short Story Awards, to smaller players.
 This workshop looks at a range of winning stories in the context of creating your own work of fiction.
 We will work on a few inspiration exercises before looking at issues of craft and technique.
-Tickets here.
+We are sorry, this workshop is now sold out.

 10.00-12.00 Flash Fiction With a Dash of Science with Tania Hershman [workshop] £14